-Best Boss Ever: Pretty much every boss from Soda Jungle on.
+Awesome Bosses: Pretty much every boss from Soda Jungle on.
 That includes Bowser Jr. and the minibosses.

-Best Level Ever: Superstar Road-2: Run For It!
+Awesome: Video Game Levels: Superstar Road-2: Run For It!
 It's an incredibly fun challenge of racing the P-switches' time limit over coins turned into brick blocks.
 There's very little room for error and you'll likely suffer several deaths on a few first tries, but you'll have a blast doing it.

 Broken Base: With the announcement of New Super Luigi U, there were cries from some of the base that feared having to pay another 60 dollars for NSLU on top of the 60 dollars for the main game.
 Nevermind the fact the price of New Super Luigi U was unannounced around the time of the broken base, and that the base game easily has more content than any New Super Mario Bros game to date.
 Fortunately fears were eased in the end.
 The New Super Luigi U DLC only costs $20 bucks to download and for collectors, a retail version of NSLU exists, priced at $30.
 Eventually a disc containing both NSMBU and NSLU was released for regular retail, and then even that was later made part of the discounted Nintendo Selects line.

 Ear Worm: For some, the main theme will never get out people's heads.

 The P-Acorn seems to scream this, since it's the Flying Squirrel power-up but with unlimited air boosting.
 Its usefulness takes a hit in Co-op, though, since the four players will inevitably get in each others' way.

-It's Easy, so It Sucks: The reception to almost every boss, especially the final boss.
+It's Easy, So It Sucks!: The reception to almost every boss, especially the final boss.
 Any Koopaling can be easily defeated if the player just chases after its shell and immediately jumps on it, immediately crippling its pattern.

 Surprise Difficulty: If you've played the other games, the fairly high difficulty contrasting the cute themes probably won't surprise you anymore.
 The challenges, on the other hand, take things to a new level.

-That One Level: Swaying Ghost House due to how puzzling it is, especially its secret exit.
+Swaying Ghost House due to how puzzling it is, especially its secret exit.